6. Measures in other sectors

 • In the period between 15 April and 28 April 2020, the Helsinki Committee has received 24 reports of violations of workers’ rights, covering 552 employees.
 In the second half of April, the number of reports for work dismissals is decreasing, but the number of reports from workers whose salaries have not been paid or even reduced by 50% increased.

 By 23 June 2020, the Government had allocated a total of MKD 29.5 million for the implementation of 40 projects related to COVID-19 by civil society associations and foundations.
+Multiple volunteer projects and initiatives have also been founded, such as preparing emergency food packages for the socially vulnerable people.

 Young people aged 16-29 from low-income families will receive governmental financial support to improve the standards of pupils and students, strengthen purchasing power and develop IT skills.
 The Government will grant 3,000 denars each for the procurement of school supplies (such as for writing, drawing, and sports footwear).
 Every regular student that is enrolled in the 2020/2021 school year in a public secondary school that is not over 16 when the regulation enters into force and that comes from a family household whose average monthly income in 2019 was not greater than the average wage per employee for March 2020 according to the state statistical office is eligible for the measure.
 The government will provide vouchers for young people up to the age of 29 for digital skills training.
 The platform www.digitalizriajse.mon.gov.mk will be used.
 The second measure concerns an amount of up to 6,000 denars for university students from low-income families.
 It will be used to pay part of the tuition or for accommodation in a student dormitory or for private accommodation.
 It is estimated that around 100,000 citizens will be covered by these measures.